VulcanJS/Vulcan/README.md

 #### Optional Packages

 These packages are optional, although they might depend on each other.
+Note that dependencies on non-core packages should be `weak` whenever possible.

 - `posts`
 - `comments`